adnanraghib1308/ineuronAssignment/README.md

 - /api/update/:id - updates product with given values from body
 - /api/delete/:id - deletes a product with provided id

 I have hosted this project on Google Cloud VM with IP http://34.131.151.133:3030/.
 Below are the curls for each CRUD endpoint.
-You can test these in postman.
+You can test these in postman

 # 01. /api/create